Caroline McCullough Everhard: Personal life

-Caroline McCullough married Henry Hewitt Everhard in 1865; her husband was a veteran of the American Civil War.
-They had three children, Ethel, Marian, and Melville.
-Caroline McCullough Everhard died in 1902, aged 58 years, in Massillon, after an unsuccessful operation for a tumor in her neck.
+Caroline McCullough married Henry Hewitt Everhard on November 7, 1865.
+Her husband was a veteran of the American Civil War.
+They had three children, Ethel Rebecca, Marian (or Marion), and Melville McCullough.
+Caroline McCullough Everhard died on April 14, 1902, aged 58 years, in Massillon, after an unsuccessful operation for a tumor in her neck.
 Her papers, including her journals, are archived at the Massillon Museum.

 Her son Melville Everhard loaned portraits of Caroline Everhard and her parents to the Massillon Museum in 1935.
 She was one of the women featured in a documentary, Women in the Western Reserve, produced by Youngstown State University for the United States Bicentennial in the 1970s.